The Ultimate Gift

-The Ultimate Gift is a 2006 American drama film directed by Michael O. Sajbel from a screenplay written by Cheryl McKay, which is based on the best selling novel by Jim Stovall, who cameos in the film.
-It stars Drew Fuller, Ali Hillis, Bill Cobbs, Abigail Breslin, Brian Dennehy, and James Garner in his final live action film appearance.
-It was released on March 9, 2007 in the United States and Canada.
+The Ultimate Gift is a 2006 American drama film directed by Michael O. Sajbel from a screenplay written by Cheryl McKay, which is based on the best selling novel by Jim Stovall.
+The author cameos in the film.
+It stars Drew Fuller, Bill Cobbs, Lee Meriwether, Ali Hillis, Abigail Breslin, Brian Dennehy, and James Garner (in his final live action film).
+It was released on March 9, 2007, in the United States and Canada.

-The film's DVD sales were quite high in relation to its theatrical receipts and it continues to be a success in DVD sales and on television.
-Two sequels, The Ultimate Life and The Ultimate Legacy, were released in 2013 and 2015 respectively.
+Two sequels to the film, The Ultimate Life and The Ultimate Legacy, were released in 2013 and 2017 respectively.